Now Reading

 In 2002, Ratnam’s ex-assistant Shaadi Ali remade the film in Hindi as Saathiya.

-Rajinikanth plays Surya (son of Sun god aka Karna) in this modern interpretation of the epic Mahabharata.
-Mammooty, as usual, brilliantly underplays as Devaraj (Duryodhan).
-Arvind Swamy made his debut in the supporting role as Arjun (Arjuna).
+Rajinikanth plays Surya (son of Sun god aka Karna) in this modern interpretation of the Indian epic Mahabharata.
+Mammooty, as usual, brilliantly underplays Devaraj (Duryodhan).
+Arvind Swamy made his debut in the supporting role of Arjun (Arjuna).
 Narrative-wise, Thalapathi plays out like a familiar gangster-policemen story.

-Nevertheless, watch this one for its aesthetic style (courtesy DoP Santosh Sivan) and power-packed moments.
-Everything from the shot composition to the explosive dialogues to Illayaraja’s heartrending music create an unforgettable experience.
+Nevertheless, watch this one for its aesthetic style (courtesy of DoP Santosh Sivan) and power-packed moments.
+Everything from the shot composition to the explosive dialogues to Illayaraja’s heartrending music creates an unforgettable experience.
 Before fully immersing himself in larger-than-life, over-hyped roles, Rajini gave one of his best performances in this one.
-Ratnam weaves great heroic moments (especially the collector-office scene) without compromising Rajini’s understated performance.
+Mani Ratnam weaves great heroic moments (especially the collector-office scene) without compromising Rajini’s understated performance.

 2. Iruvar (1997)